-When an adult suffers such an injury he or she has the option of filing a personal injury lawsuit in order to recover compensation for their medical expenses, loss of income, pain and suffering, etc.
+When an adult suffers such an injury he or she has the option of filing a personal injury lawsuit with the help of a Greenville personal injury attorney in order to recover compensation for their medical expenses, loss of income, pain and suffering, etc.

 Children (i.e. minors who are less than 18 years old) in Georgia are also able to recover personal injury damages in court, but because of the victims’ young age, child injury cases are unique in several respects.

 This article illustrates how personal injury claims involving minors in Georgia operate and explains how they are unique.